"For X meerkats, Compare the Meerkat.com. For cheap car insurance, compare the MARKET.com. Simples. Tssk."

 Khorne: Blood for the Blood God!
 Skulls for the Throne of Khorne! (or Blood for the Blood God!
 Skulls for the Skull Throne!)

 Kharn The Betrayer: KILL MAIM BURN!
 KILL MAIM BURN!

 Young Sally: Hi.
 Young Ben: Girls.
 Young Phyllis: Ben.
 Young Buddy: Sally.

 Various characters in Gypsy, in the Show Within a Show sequences: "Hello, everybody!
 My name is _____.
 What's yours?"
 Used first by Baby June, then by her older version, Dainty June.
 After June leaves the show, the phrase passes to Louise, and is sarcastically appropriated by Rose in "Rose's Turn."

-In The King and I, the King has "etcetera, etcetera, etcetera."
+In The King and I, the King has "etcetera, etcetera, etcetera."note Truth in Television!
+One of the few things from that play the illustrious Rama IV really did say, although he used it more in writing.
 Also, less often: "is a puzzlement."